cwzhou/Analyses/README.md

 	8. `CR02.Simulation_Summary.R`, and
 	9. (if interested) `CR02.Simulation_Summary_Revision.R`.

+First, go to the working directory the scripts are saved and set this as the working directory.
 Then, run `CR01.Simulation_Run.R`.
 Let it finish running before running `CR02.Simulation_Summary.R` or `CR02.Simulation_Summary_Revision.R`.
 Make sure date_folder matches the date folder in the output saved.

 ---